Bellarmine College Preparatory: History

 Bellarmine was founded in 1851 by Fr.
 John Nobili, S.J., and his companions, as Santa Clara College, a school for secondary and college-age students.
 In 1912, the college was separated into 2 schools - Santa Clara University and Santa Clara Prep.
 After sharing the same campus for thirteen years, the secondary school moved to its current College Park Campus after purchasing the land from the University of the Pacific (then known as the College of the Pacific) for $77,500.
 In 1926, the renovated school opened its doors to a student body of 200 registered students.
+In 1928, it was named Bellarmine College Preparatory in honor of St. Robert Bellarmine, a Jesuit scholar and Doctor of the Church.

 In 2011, the Lorry I. Lokey Academic Center was completed after a $15 million gift from the family of the philanthropist and founder of Business Wire.
 This was the single largest gift in the school's history.
 The new center houses over 27 classrooms, a faculty lounge and the Craft-Malcolm Family Academic Resource Center.

 The College Park Caltrain station is adjacent to the campus since its inception and has been a historic presence for Bellarmine's metropolitan community.
-Over 140 students take the train to school every day from San Mateo county to Gilroy.
-The station is served by only 4 trains a day, timed to correspond with the school's hours.
+Over 140 students take the train to school every day from San Mateo County to Gilroy.
+The station is served by only 2 northbound trains and 2 southbound trains a day, timed to correspond with the school's hours.
 In recent years, amidst discussion of the station shutting down, the school has lobbied Caltrain to avoid cutting service to the station.